pulzze/autoflow-documentation/docs/Documentation/Advanced Guide/log/Index.md

 Create a workflow to extract logs using `file/read` action.

  **WARNING**: It is important to note that logs can consume a significant amount of disk space.
-Therefore, log rotation and retention policies are often implemented to manage the storage and archival of logs over time.
+Therefore, log rotation and retention policies are often implemented to manage the storage and archive of logs over time.

 ## What does the log capture?